denisecase/java-zoo-basic-jdoodle/README.md

 > Try the advanced IDE at JDoodle to practice basic OOP with Java

-Zoo Simulation  - make your own derived animal at https://www.jdoodle.com/online-java-compiler-ide/
+Zoo Simulation  - make your own derived animal at https://www.jdoodle.com/online-java-compiler-ide/.

+Start a brand new project, add empty files, and paste the "Raw" contents from these to get started.

+Suggested steps:

 1. Create Animal.java (see code provided)
 2. Create ZooSimulation.java (see code provided)